ochinchina/gearman-scala/README.md

 scala -classpath <classpath> yourWorker
 ```

-The source of this example can be found at example/org.gearman/example/reverse directory
+The source of this example can be found at example/src/main/scala/org/gearman/example/reverse directory

-##Another examples
+##Other examples

-The another examples can be found at  example/org.gearman/example directory
+The another examples can be found at  example/src/main/scala/org/gearman/example/ directory